workflow4metabolomics/workflow4metabolomics/README.md

 #### Developing a new recipe for bioconda

-The tests may fail if the requirements cannot be found in conda or bioconda.
+The tests may fail if the requirements cannot be found neither in conda nor in bioconda.
 Thus you may be forced to develop a new recipe for bioconda in order for the tests to pass.

 To develop a new recipe, either ask to be part of Bioconda team for contributing to new recipes (repository bioconda-recipes) as explained in [Bioconda recipes README](https://github.com/bioconda/bioconda-recipes), or fork [bioconda-recipes](https://github.com/bioconda/bioconda-recipes) and send a pull-request.